MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 :::

 :::{"alert":"warning","autoCollapse":false}
-It is not possible to invoke these Platform API endpoints using a OAuth Client Credentials Grant token.
+**It is NOT possible to invoke these Platform API endpoints using an OAuth Client Credentials Grant token.**
 Invoking the Platform API Answer Call and Make Call will result in an HTTP Error (400).
+It means: **it is NOT possible to answer the call or to make a call, through a [Genesys Cloud Data Action](https://help.mypurecloud.com/?p=144553) invoked in a [Script](https://help.mypurecloud.com/?p=54284).** The Genesys Cloud Data Actions can only leverage an OAuth Client Credentials Grant type.
 :::

 ### Phone Type: